The Sagrado Galleria: Much More Than An Art Space In South La Phoenikera

 Development For and By South Phoenix

-In the South Side, commercial plazas with staples of consumerism have started to occupy the corners along Baseline Road, but that’s mostly east of Central Avenue.
+In the South Side, commercial plazas with staples of consumerism have started to occupy the corners along Baseline Road, but that’s primarily east of Central Avenue.
 Life along Central remains hella Mexican, with mom and pop neverías, taquerías, birrierías and other “ías” that should remain untouched.

 They want artists to know they can be part of city beautification projects, for example, and take advantage of those opportunities as professionals.
 “It’s very important that these jobs stay local, and a way that will happen is if artists are educated and empowered,” says Julia.